 MichaelAngelo Rodriguez (b.1991 Meadowbrook, PA) is a 2018 BFA Fine Art Photography graduate from The Corcoran School of the Arts and Design at George Washington University.
-He received an A.A Degree from Tidewater Community College in Photography in 2016.
 His photography employs strategies of time and light to express retrospection and displacement prompted by the catalyst of familial geographic separation.
-In 2017 he was invited by Mel Chin to be a studio assistant intern during the preparation for his 2018 show All Over the Place at the Queens Museum, Queens, NY.
-He has participated in regional group shows in venues such as Push Gallery in Asheville, NC and The George Washington University’s Gallery 102.
-Formerly a resident of Norfolk, VA, he currently lives in the DMV.
+In 2021 presented his first solo show at Transformer Gallery in Washington, DC.
+He has participated in regional group shows in venues such as Push Gallery in Asheville, NC, and The George Washington University’s Gallery 102.